jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 Notes:
 - Regarding Directional Ties, customer could instead choose to coordinate with different tie timings
-- - For sectionalizer, reclose will be permanently off, but label will still be there for consistency
+- For sectionalizer, reclose will be permanently off, but label will still be there for consistency
+- Remote mode does not block local PB commands (that is for PB lock to do)

 For Fault on A:
 - Will want to review this closely with them.
 At this point if the tie and recloser are too close to coordinate they will both trip … if the tie is in the reset state it should recloser back in an hold … just a matter of curve coordination and settings timing coordination (which right now with a 15s auto close and 60s reset from lockout they would not coordinate).